Control with uncertain data of socially structured compartmental epidemic models: Control of epidemic dynamics

 where the fraction of recovered is obtained from $R(t)=1-S(t)-I(t)$.
-We refer to \cite{H00, H96} for analytical results concerning model \eqref{eq:SIR} and \eqref{eq:SIRm}.
-In the following we will adopt the simple compartmental model \eqref{eq:SIR} to derive our feedback controlled formulation in presence of uncertainty.
-The extension to more realistic compartmental models in epidemiology such as SEIR and/or MSEIR can be carried out in a similar way.
+We refer to \cite{H96,H00} for analytical results concerning model \eqref{eq:SIR} and \eqref{eq:SIRm}.
+In the following we will adopt the simple compartmental model \eqref{eq:SIR} to derive our feedback controlled formulation in presence of uncertainty. {The extension to more realistic compartmental models in epidemiology, designed specifically for the COVID-19 pandemic, can be carried out in a similar way \cite{GattoPNAS}}.

-In order to simplify the description, we will consider the case $d_a=1$ and set the social dependence as the age $a$ of the individual because of its importance in epidemic dynamics.
-It is clear, however, that similar containment procedures can be applied also on the basis of other social features.
+In order to simplify the description, we will consider the {one-dimensional} case $d_a=1$ and set the social dependence as the age $a$ of the individual because of its importance in epidemic dynamics.
+It is clear, however, that similar containment procedures {can impact also on other social features, like the wealth of the individuals \cite{DPTZ}}.
 We will first formulate the feedback controlled SIR model in the deterministic case and subsequently extend our approach to the presence of uncertain parameters.